SUPER SATURDAY *Extended opening hours at select clinics Saturday 31 January* Book online >

 Healthy ears: hints and tips

 Taking the time to care for your ears is an important part of any daily routine.
-Easily damaged and impacted by bad habits, a little extra care and a few preventative steps can ensure that your ears remain clean, healthy and in the best shape possible.
+Easily impacted by bad habits, a little extra care and a few preventative steps can ensure that your ears remain clean, healthy and in the best shape possible.

 • Don't ignore ear problems, they won't improve without the right treatment.
 The longer you leave an ear problem, the longer it may take to treat.